Oush Grab Diary

 18.05.08: Creating Hotel Oush Grab

-DA artists in residency Brave New Alps start removing the Zionist writings and the flag left behind by the settlers and together with Anne Gough and Jesse Long they create Hotel Oush Grab.
-Members from the AIC clean the site in preparation for the upcoming Paidia Game Day.
+Decolonizing Architecture artists in residency Brave New Alps started removing the Zionist writings and the flag left behind by the settlers and together with Anne Gough and Jesse Long they created Hotel Oush Grab.
+Members from the AIC cleaned the site in preparation for the upcoming Paidia Game Day.

 16.05.08 & 17.05.08: Settlers Show Up Again

-The settlers show up on the top of the hill of Oush Grab on the two following days.
+The settlers showed up on the top of the hill of Oush Grab on the two following days.

 15.05.08: Nakba Day

-The first arrival of 40 settlers at Oush Grab who claim that they want to establish a new Jewish settlement named ‘Shdema’ during US president George W. Bush’s visit as a response to US pressure on the Israeli government to stop building in ‘Judea and Samaria’.
+The first arrival of 40 settlers at Oush Grab who claimed they wanted to establish a new Jewish settlement named ‘Shdema’ during US president George W. Bush’s visit as a response to US pressure on the Israeli government to stop building in ‘Judea and Samaria’.

 An article by the Israel National News clearly states the settler’s intentions: